-The tender beef stew with potatoes is the best you’ve ever eaten.
+The best stew with potatoes you have ever eaten.
 And no, I’m not kidding!
-Tender, fragrant, and so soft it melts in your mouth: it’s one of those recipes that the whole family loves.
-They keep asking for it at home, and it disappears in no time.
+Tender, fragrant, and so soft it melts in your mouth: it’s one of those recipes that pleases the whole family.
+They ask for it all the time at home, and it disappears in no time.

-The meat, slowly cooked in red wine and vegetable broth, becomes very tender and is enveloped in a thick and velvety sauce.
-The potatoes then absorb all the flavor, making the dish irresistible.
+The meat, slowly cooked in red wine and vegetable broth, becomes extremely tender and wraps itself in a thick and velvety sauce.
+The potatoes, then, absorb all the flavor making the dish irresistible.

 The secret to a super tender beef stew?
-Slow cooking, a good broth, and of course the right cut of meat.
-This is one of those grandma’s recipes, passed down from generation to generation, that taste of home and smell like Sunday.
-Every bite is a hug: juicy, creamy, and flavorful.
+Slow cooking, good broth, and, of course, the right cut of meat.
+This is one of those grandmother’s recipes, passed down from generation to generation, that smell like home and Sunday.
+Every bite is a hug: juicy, creamy, and full of flavor.

-It’s not difficult to prepare, but it requires a bit of patience.
-And when you serve it, you’ll see: everyone will say it’s the best stew they’ve ever eaten!
+It’s not difficult to make, but it does require some patience.
+And when you serve it at the table, you’ll see: everyone will say it’s the best stew they’ve ever eaten!

 If you’re looking for more delicious recipes, take a look here: